khakhalin/notes/keywords/pydantic.md

 Apparently it's particularly popular with web-interfaces (like FastAPI for example), as it integrates well, and can both validate and fix (somewhat) inputs from forms.

+⚠️NOTE☠️: There was a big non-inremental change in behavior between Pydantic v1 and Pydantic v2 in terms of how required and optional fields are treated.
+This note was started in V1, and is now slowly moved to V2.

 # Model-building

-⚠️Importantly, there was a big non-inremental change in behavior between Pydantic v1 and Pydantic v2 in terms of how required and optional fields are treated (tbc 🔥)

 * Most basic types (`int`, `float`) are validated as-is
 * `str` (strings) are apparently coersed (🔥?)